 How to Make Egg Candles – Materials

-We have TWO Egg Shell Candles
+We have different types of Egg Shell Candles

 Egg Shell Candle 1: